GoogleCloudPlatform/cluster-toolkit/README.md

 sudo journalctl -u google-startup-scripts.service | less
 ```

-An error similar to the following indicates missing permissions for the serivce
+An error similar to the following indicates missing permissions for the service
 account:

 ```shell